Not My Job: We Quiz Cosmos Expert Neil deGrasse Tyson On Cosmetology

 NEIL DEGRASSE TYSON: Thank you, thank you.

 SAGAL: Great to have you.
-You are perhaps a hero - no, not perhaps, definitely a hero to the great, as you like to put it, geek-averse (ph), all the science geeks and nerds and science-fiction readers.
-And you seemed to spend a lot of time stamping down our fantasies.
-There aren't aliens, Pluto's not a planet, that sort of stuff.
+You are perhaps a hero - no, not perhaps, definitely a hero to the great, as you like to put it, geek-iverse (ph), all the science geeks and nerds and science-fiction readers.
+And you seemed to spend a lot of time stamping down our fantasies - there aren't aliens; Pluto's not a planet - that sort of stuff.

 TYSON: Well, no, it's a reality check on your fantasies.
 And there's plenty else to fantasize about.
 I'm not totally closing the doors on all of your fantasies.
 You know, there's black holes and what - could there be wormholes?
 Could - might there be a multi-verse?
 These are all fascinating frontiers.
 What is the nature of dark matter and dark energy?
 And what was around before the universe?
 And do we have access to higher dimensions?
 So..